top of page

 With modern audio technology, it's possible capture and preserve the resonance of a place (as Impulse response files, hereinafter referred to as IR files).
 The file that is created on location can then be used to recreate the acoustics in real time from a computer.
 The main purpose of the project Echo of our time was to start a collection of acoustics / resonance from some of Sweden's places and for the first time to preserve the files in a Swedish national archive.
 The project also resulted in an exhibition about room sound where visitors can interact with several of the acoustics from the captured places, and also, see the places through 360-images, which further enhances the overall experience.

-The collected IR-files captured during the project Echo of our time was donated to Swedens national archive (Riksarkivet) in October 2022.
+The collected IR-files captured during the project Echoes of our time was donated to Swedens national archive (Riksarkivet) in October 2022.
 The first exhibition took place at the Sigtuna Museum between May and November 2022.
-Now the project is looking for new collaborations 2023/2024.
+The second exhibition took place at Sundsvalls Museum February to May 2024.

 Se the exhibition presentation film here (Swedish)